confluentinc/schema-registry/docs/schema_registry_tutorial.rst

    Successfully produced 10 messages to a topic called transactions ...

-From |c3-short|, you should now see new Avro-serialized data arriving into the topic ``transactions``.
-|c3| dynamically deserializes the data and shows only _newly_ arriving data--not data already in the topic.
+|c3-short| dynamically deserializes the Avro data in the topic ``transactions`` and shows only _newly_ arriving data--not data already in the topic.

 .. tip:: If you don't see any data, rerun the Producer and verify it completed successfully